vanessamwaniki/trivia_app/README.md

 }
 ```

-Returns the id of the question created, total number of questions, and a success value.
+Returns: the id of the question created, total number of questions, and a success value.

 Try `curl http://127.0.0.1:5000/questions?page=2 -X POST -H "Content-Type: application/json" -d '{"question":"Who was the first president of Kenya?", "answer":"Jomo Kenyatta", "category":4, "difficulty":1}'`